dtonhofer/prolog_notes/swipl_notes/about_between/README.md

 L = 19.
 ```

-But why waste a good occasion to program?
+But why waste a good occasion to program something appropriately solid?

 ## A symmetric _between/3_: _between_sym/3_